garden-io/garden/docs/reference/action-types/Deploy/kubernetes.md

 # The schema version of this config (currently not used).
 apiVersion: garden.io/v0

-# The kind of action you want to define (one of Build, Deploy, Run or Test).
-kind:

 # The type of action, e.g. `exec`, `container` or `kubernetes`.
 Some are built into Garden but mostly these will be
 # defined by your configured providers.
 type: